The Progenitor of the Type II-Plateau SN 2025pht in NGC 1637: The Dustiest, Most Luminous Red Supergiant So Far?: Discussion and Conclusions

 A full analysis of SN 2025pht itself is beyond the scope of this work; however, we can say that we find it likely that it is a short-plateau Type II-P event.
 Such SNe are also quite luminous, surrounded by dense CSM resulting from high mass loss, and may generally arise from high-mass progenitor stars (\citealt{Hiramatsu2021}; although see \citealt{Teja2022}).
 We would likely expect these SNe, given the massive CSM set up prior to explosion, to exhibit sustained emission at late times as a result of SN shock-CSM interaction.

 We have also inferred that the star that gave rise to SN 2025pht was, {\em at least in 2024}, a luminous RSG surrounded by dusty CSM.
-The star is also the candidate, to our knowledge, that is most extinguished by interstellar dust within the host galaxy.
-Without the archival {\sl JWST\/} observations we would not have been able to fully characterize (or even detect) the candidate in the first place.
+The star is also the candidate, to our knowledge, most extinguished by interstellar dust within the host galaxy.
+Without the archival {\sl JWST\/} observations we would not have been able to fully characterize (or even potentially detect) the candidate in the first place.
 The only information that we would have had, based solely on the {\sl HST\/} F814W data, was that the star was variable in brightness, possibly as an LPV.
-However, that alone would not have provided any further indications regarding the properties of the star.
+However, that alone would not have necessarily provided any further indications regarding the properties of the star.

-The star is among the most luminous (if not {\em the\/} most luminous) RSG, at $\log(L_{\rm bol}/L_{\odot})=5.08 \pm 0.16$, that has been identified so far as an SN II-P progenitor candidate.
-At the upper boundary of this estimate, this pushes somewhat against the ceiling set by the RSG problem.
-It also may well be the dustiest, or certainly among the dustiest, progenitor.
+The star is among the most luminous (if not {\em the\/} most luminous) RSG, at a luminosity possibly as high as $\log(L_{\rm bol}/L_{\odot})=5.16 \pm 0.03$, that has been identified so far as an SN II-P progenitor candidate.
+This begins to push somewhat against the ceiling set by the RSG problem.
+It also may well be the dustiest, or certainly among the dustiest, progenitors.
 See Figure~\ref{fig:sn_prog_comp}, in which we compare the SN 2025pht progenitor candidate observed SED with the dusty, luminous progenitor SEDs of other SNe II-P, specifically SN 2012aw (\citealt{VanDyk2012}; also \citealt{Kochanek2012,Fraser2012}), SN 2017eaw (\citealt{VanDyk2019}; also \citealt{Kilpatrick2018,Rui2019}), and SN 2023ixf (\citealt{VanDyk2024}; also, e.g., \citealt{Kilpatrick2023,Jencson2023,Xiang2024,Ransome2024,Qin2024}).
-The SN 2025pht candidate SED differs notably from the SN 2017eaw one; however, it is similar in shape and overall luminosity with that for SN 2023ixf (despite the apparent lack of similarity in the spectra and light curves of SN 2025pht and this SN), although the latter does not extend past 4.5 $\mu$m.
-We do not really know the overall shape of the SN 2012aw progenitor candidate SED, since it only extended to about 2 $\mu$m.
+We also provide for comparison the SED of the extreme RSG WOH G64 (IRAS 04553$-$6825, \citealt{Levesque2009,Ohnaka2024,vanLoon2026}; $\log(L_{\rm bol}/L_{\odot})=5.45$, \citealt{Ohnaka2008}).
+The SN 2025pht candidate SED differs notably from the SN 2017eaw one; however, it is similar in shape and overall luminosity with that for SN 2023ixf (despite the apparent lack of similarity in the spectra and light curves of SN 2025pht and that SN), although the latter does not extend past 4.5 $\mu$m.
+We do not really know the overall shape of the SN 2012aw progenitor candidate SED, since it was only definable to about 2 $\mu$m.
 That our measured SED for the SN 2025pht candidate is overall similar to these other SN progenitors, particularly to that of SN 2023ixf, provides us with some satisfaction in the veracity of our analysis here.